-Remark : Mr. Sihasak Ariratchakaran was appointed Director Expert by the Meeting of the Board of Directors No. 19/2554 dated 22 December 2011, with responsility to provide counsel and represent the Board in monitoring implementations and issues approved by The Board of Directors for the management division to process to achieve maximum efficiency and effectiveness.
+(2) Mr. Sihasak Ariratchakaran was appointed as Expert Director by the Meeting of the Board of Directors No. 19/2554 dated December 22, 2011, with responsility to provide counsel and represent the Board in monitoring implementations and issues approved by The Board of Directors for the management division to process to achieve maximum efficiency and effectiveness.
 The remuneration was set to 10,000 baht per month from the effective date of January 1, 2555 onwards.

-Executive Remuneration
+Until the resolution of the meeting of the Nomination and Remuneration Committee No. 3/2018 has canceled this position effective October 31, 2018.

-Company pays remuneration to executives in the form of salary and annual bonus.
+(b) Executive Remuneration: The Company pays remuneration to executives in the form of salary and annual bonus from 2016 to 2018.
 This will vary according to the performance of the company.
 The details are as follows: